mjheitland/terraform-validate/README.md

 # terraform-validate

-Runs the following steps to validate the Terraform module:
+A GitHub Actions reusable workflow that runs the following steps to validate the Terraform module:

 - terraform fmt
 - terraform init